SAADAT-Abu/alleleexpression/README.md

-# ASENext
+# nf-core Alleleexpression

 ## Overview
-ASENext is a Nextflow pipeline for allele-specific expression (ASE) analysis using STAR-WASP for alignment, UMI-tools for deduplication, and phaser for haplotype phasing and ASE detection.
+Alleleexpression is a Nextflow pipeline for allele-specific expression (ASE) analysis using STAR-WASP for alignment, UMI-tools for deduplication, and phaser for haplotype phasing and ASE detection.

 ## Features
 - STAR alignment with WASP mode for allele-specific mapping